Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 The confusion stems from the following:

-- Section 139(6) (first auditor appointment) does not explicitly mention filing of ADT-1.
+- Section 139(6) (first auditor appointment) does not explicitly mention the filing of ADT-1.

 - Rule 4(2) of the Companies (Audit and Auditors) Rules, 2014 specifies that a company shall file ADT-1 for appointments made under Section 139(1), i.e., for auditors appointed at the AGM, not under Section 139(6).